nujudAljably/pdsnd_github/README.md

 ### Description
 Using Datasets files for a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 By compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
+The result show variety of descriptive statistics.

+#1 Popular times of travel:

+most common month
+most common day of week
+most common hour of day

+#2 Popular stations and trip:

+most common start station
+most common end station
+most common trip from start to end

+#3 Trip duration:

+total travel time
+average travel time

+#4 User info:

+counts of each user type
+counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
 Dataset files: